 This made the impact of COVID-19 even more difficult to handle, especially in those first weeks after lockdown when it felt like I’d lost all control of my blog.
 I wrote about how that felt and what I did to pick myself up again on my freelance website.

-Nine months on from the first national UK lockdown, here’s my honest answer to how 2020 has impacted my blog along with my thoughts on how to be a travel blogger when you can’t travel.
+I wrote this post nine months on from the first national UK lockdown.
+It was my honest answer to how 2020 had impacted my blog along with my thoughts on how to be a travel blogger when you can’t travel.

 Visits to my website